 Analog Man, he said, reflects on his life over the last decade or so.
 Produced by Jeff Lynne and Walsh, the disc sees him working with co-writer Tommy Lee James and features his brother-in-law, Ringo Starr, on drums for one track.

-One of the album’s overriding themes is Walsh’s battles with alcoholism, which kept him away from music.
+One of the album’s overriding themes is Walsh’s battle with alcoholism, which at times kept him away from music.

 “I went out and explored [sobriety].
 I just didn’t want to mess with creative stuff or writing or anything because there were still a lot of triggers, until I had enough sobriety to be able to do music that way,” he said.
 “The other thing that happened was in 1994, the Eagles decided to get back to work.
 We did Hell Freezes Over, and have been touring pretty regularly since, been around the world a couple of times.
 I just never got any momentum going to really go in and do an album.”

 When did you start a serious run at making the new album?

 That was about three years ago.
 I’ve been married 31/2 years, and my wife, Marjorie, is the missing part of me.

 I have a little attention deficit disorder left over from when I was a kid; I have great ideas, and I get ’em started and I’m excited about ’em.
 But when it’s time to finish ’em up, I don’t do so good because by then, I have a new idea.
 But Marjorie… she’s a closer.
 She has helped me get organized and round everything up.
 She said, “Look, I really believe in you and you ought to get this done… and by the way, here’s Jeff Lynn’s phone number!”